-Although born in 1954, Texas artist Jack Sorenson grew up living the scenes of the Wild West that he now paints.
+Born in 1954, Texas artist Jack Sorenson grew up living the scenes of the Wild West he now paints.
 As a kid on his father’s dude ranch and frontier town on the rim of the Palo Duro Canyon, his various jobs included gunfighter and stagecoach driver.

 See More Artists